jaschr/ctf/notes/CTF Notes/PicoCTF/2022/017 Packets Primer.md

 ```bash
 strings network-dump.flag.pcap | grep "p i c o" | tr -d ' ' > flag.txt
 ```
+#strings #grep #tr

 ```
 picoCTF{p4ck37_5h4rk_ceccaa7f}
 ```
 #strings #grep #tr

+I am going to ignore this and continue to try to get some experience with *wireshark*.

 So after installing *wireshark* I boot it up and...
 - File > Open and I open the *pcap* file.